ALMPartners/ahjo/README.md

 # <u>Logging</u>
+### Log files
-Ahjo's logging is very inclusive.
-Everything Ahjo prints to console, is also written into log file `ahjo.log`.
+Everything Ahjo prints to console, is also written into log file `ahjo.log` in the project root directory.
+The log files are created automatically if they do not exist.

+### Database log
+Actions that affect the database are logged to a database table by default (can be disabled by setting `enable_db_logging` to `false` in config file).
+The name and schema of the log table can be defined in the config file.
+The log table is created automatically if it does not exist.

+### Windows Event Log
 Logging can be done to Windows Event Log by setting `windows_event_log` to `true` in config file.
 This feature can be utilized for Azure Monitor activities, for example.

+### SQLAlchemy log
 SQL Alchemy logging can be enabled by setting `enable_sqlalchemy_logging` to `true` in config file.
 The logging is done to a file named `sqlalchemy.log` in the project root directory.
 The log files are created automatically if they do not exist.

 # <u>Customization</u>